Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 The Omni-channel experience has been hailed as the Holy Grail of customer service for a great reason.
 It provides the highest level of seamless, personalized customer experiences.

 Studies have shown that companies with an omni-channel program enjoy 24% greater annual returns in company revenue and a 55% decrease in the number of customer complaints.
 As stated by Aberdeen: “Omni-channel programs are not hype or a temporary best practice.
 When implemented properly, omni-channel serves as a key long-term differentiator.”
 All the evidence points to the fact that the omni-channel experience is a “must have”, not a “nice to have”.
-However, it is important to note that less than 1% of all organizations have deployed an omni-channel strategy.
+However, it is important to note that less than 1% of all organizations have deployed an omni-channel customer service strategy.

 Focus on What You Can Control